-Our first session is Saturday, September 24th, meeting in room 309 of Harvard’s Science Center building (please see the campus map at https://map.harvard.edu/ to find the building – it’s marked “Science Center” – at the corner where Oxford and Kirkland Streets meet – about a five minute walk from the Harvard Square T stop).
+Our last session in January with Selim Tezel featured the amazing visual multiplication tables (please see a picture of the art that was produced during the session by participants under the Math Art! link).
+Our next session will be on Saturday, February 25th, hosted by Neha Gupta, of the Harvard Math Department on a topic to be announced – hope to see you there!
+We’ll be meeting in room 110 of Harvard’s Science Center building (please see the campus map at https://map.harvard.edu/ to find the building – it’s marked “Science Center” – at the corner where Oxford and Kirkland Streets meet – about a five minute walk from the Harvard Square T stop).

 If you haven’t joined in the math fun by making it to a session yet, then this is the time to do it – we’re always welcoming new folks, and the more minds to help the group learn together, the better!
 We model math as a social event, learning from each other, and enjoying sharing our ideas, and thoughts about teaching with each other.
 Come and be a part of this, and bring a colleague!

 If you can’t make the next session, then we’ll also be meeting on March 25th, April 22nd and May 20th.

 In our monthly Boston Math Teachers’ Circle meetings you’ll get a chance to work together on intriguing math problems alongside mathematicians from local universities.
 Problems for our sessions are typically chosen by the whole group – we start off by thinking about a particular situation, and then explore mathematical connections and see where it leads us!